 The middle leg needed a notch cut into the top of it, so that an electric cord could be fed from one end of the table to the other, tucked up underneath the top.

-I also wanted to add a crosspiece towards the bottom of the legs.
+I wanted to add a crosspiece towards the bottom of the legs.
 This was a bit tricky, as the middle leg was in the way.
 So I cut the crosspiece in two.
 But now I had to deal with two crosspieces that met at the very thin middle leg.

 I first installed one crosspiece, clamped it in position, and then drilled holes through the middle leg and glued in two dowels.
 Unfortunately I somehow do not have any photos of this process.

 The second crosspiece was then fitted into place with pocket hole screws into the middle leg.
 I used pan-head screws to fasten the crosspieces to the outer legs.
 I do usually try to avoid visible fasteners, but this seemed like the simplest approach for this project.
-Since the table is mostly hidden behind the sofa, I decided that there was no reason to get very complicated here.
+Since the table is mostly hidden behind the sofa, I decided that there was no reason to use complicated joinery here.

-I am a big fan of Minwax Oil-Modified Polyurethane.
-It has the simplicity of a waterbased finish, and it still gives a bit of the warm amber colour that an oil finish adds.
+I am a big fan of Minwax Oil-Modified Polyurethane It has the simplicity of a waterbased finish, and it still gives a bit of the warm amber colour that an oil finish adds.

 The wire is secured to the underside of the top with restraining clips -- these are the same that are used to secure electrical wire inside the walls in construction.
 I did remove the nails that the clips came with, as they are too long, and substituted short #6 screws.

-I also did not take photos of the process of wiring up the outlets.
+I did not take photos of the process of wiring up the outlets.
 When DIY people show wiring online, and especially on youtube, it tends to attract a LOT of negative comments, which I just did not want to deal with.
 This is somewhat understandable as I am located in Canada and electric regulations are different in various countries.

 Also, I think that the idea is more important than the details.
 If you are willing to tackly building a table, then I'm sure can figure out how to safely manage the wiring.
 This is basically just a customized extension cord.
 You could just build a table, and then attach a powerbar to one of the legs, and it would accomplish much the same thing.